 We stock all types of batteries in order to find the right battery for any bike.
 We have side load batteries, odd shaped batteries, even batteries that look like a water bottle.
 One way or another we will find the right battery for your bike.

 What motor will we install on your bike?
 We use the Bafang mid motor exclusively.
 The name Bafang may not be a familiar name here in the US but it is throughout Europe, Asia, South America and pretty much everywhere else.
 It is the most popular motor in the world selling over 1,000,000 units a year.
-This motor is chosen over other brands due to its reliability, availability of parts worldwide, lightweight, no maintenance required, allows end users to set their own speed, and is the most powerful mid drive motor on the market.
+This motor is chosen over other brands due to its reliability, availability of parts, lightweight, no maintenance required, allows end users to set their own speed, and is the most powerful mid drive motor on the market.

 All other electric bike motors combined sales do not add up to a fraction of the number Bafang sells each year.
-We purchase Bafang motors 200 units at a time.
-By purchasing in quantity it allows us to keep the price of our electric bikes and electric bike conversions to the lowest possible.
+We purchase Bafang motors 200 units at a time and by purchasing in quantity it allows us to keep the price of our electric bikes and electric bike conversions to the lowest possible.
 We have built hundreds of electric bikes with this motor and there is nothing we do not know of its engineering quality.
 We will always choose this motor for our clients as it is...to quote Tina Turner, "Simply the best."

 A man called me last year and said, "Dr. Carpenter, your cabling looks like crap."
 I said, "I know it does and that is why I lose sleep every night trying to figure our a better way to route cable."